ltzheng/formal-methods-ustc/NuSMV/README.md

     -- safety
     SPEC AG!(pr1and2 = cc)

     -- liveness
     SPEC AG((pr1and2 = tn | pr1and2 = tt | pr1and2 = tc) -> AF (pr1and2 = cn | pr1and2 = ct))
     SPEC AG((pr1and2 = nt | pr1and2 = tt | pr1and2 = ct) -> AF (pr1and2 = nc | pr1and2 = tc))

     -- non-blocking
     SPEC AG((pr1and2 = nn | pr1and2 = nt | pr1and2 = nc) -> EF (pr1and2 = tn | pr1and2 = tt | pr1and2 = tc))
     SPEC AG((pr1and2 = nn | pr1and2 = tn | pr1and2 = cn) -> EF (pr1and2 = nt | pr1and2 = tt | pr1and2 = ct))

     -- no strict sequencing
     SPEC EF((pr1and2 = cn | pr1and2 = ct) & E[(pr1and2 = cn | pr1and2 = ct) U ((pr1and2 != cn & pr1and2 != ct) & E[(pr1and2 != nc & pr1and2 != tc) U (pr1and2 = cn | pr1and2 = ct)])])
     SPEC EF((pr1and2 = nc | pr1and2 = tc) & E[(pr1and2 = nc | pr1and2 = tc) U ((pr1and2 != nc & pr1and2 != tc) & E[(pr1and2 != cn & pr1and2 != ct) U (pr1and2 = nc | pr1and2 = tc)])])
 ```

+(The specifications here are modified a bit from the ones from [model2](model.smv) for given state representations)

 Run in Terminal:
 ```